Commercial & Consumer

 Property & Chancery

-Natasha advises on disputes concerning nuisance and negligence claims and has advised on the possible claims concerning the building of new road.
+Natasha advises on disputes concerning nuisance and negligence claims.

-Natasha was the advocate in a long running trespass claim concerning boats mooring on the River Thames, which raised a number of human rights, public body, and public rights of navigation issues.
+Natasha represented the Environment Agency in a long running trespass claim concerning boats mooring on the River Thames, which raised a number of human rights, public body, and public rights of navigation issues.
 Natasha has also represented local authorities and other clients in trespass claims concerning both residential and commercial property.